 However, he is one of the people who believed the Jade Helm story at the time.
 Just like Texas Governor Greg Abbott.
 Just like Ted Cruz.
 This is the cost of believing these conspiratorial fairytales.
 The cost being that these people have been shown to be unfit for office.
 They are far too gullible to be trusted with handling the daily business of our government.
 Unfortunately for the average American, they’re still caught up in so many other conspiratorial fantasies that they probably haven’t noticed that their leaders have been shown to be just as clueless as they are.

-Sounds fair until you realize the $80 million penalty mainly hurt Monsanto shareholders, some of whom were defrauded by Monsanto’s earnings misstatement.
-And the $22 million award goes to an executive whose own pay was likely pumped up by the fraud.
+This arrangement might sound fair to you until you realize that the $80 million penalty comes out of the pockets of Monsanto shareholders, the victims of the fraud that the award was granted for.
+The $22 million goes to an executive whose own pay was likely pumped up by the fraud.

 Unless and until the government begins to hold executives personally liable for corporate misdeeds, those misdeeds will continue.